pcdavies/DockerBasics/workshops/docker/Linux200.md

 This will create a directory called AlphaOfficeSetup in your $HOME directory.

-- Cut and Paste OR type the following:
+Cut and paste or type the following:
 ```
 git clone https://github.com/wvbirder/AlphaOfficeSetup.git
 ```
 ![](images/200Linux/Picture200-3.png)

 ### **STEP 4**: Set Permissions

 We will be mounting the AlphaOfficeSetup directory to a directory within the Docker database container.
 To ensure that the "oracle" user (Oracle database) or "root" user (MYSQL database) inside of your database container will have RW capabilites to the HOST's volume run:

-- Type:
+- Type the following into your terminal window:
 ```
 chmod -R 777 Alpha*
 ```